I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatefromnpagedlookasidelist.md

 <p><b>ExAllocateFromNPagedLookasideList</b> returns a pointer to an entry if one can be allocated.
 Otherwise, it returns <b>NULL</b>.</p>

 ## -remarks
 <p>If the given lookaside list is not empty, <b>ExAllocateFromNPagedLookasideList</b> removes the first entry from the list and returns a pointer to this entry.
-Otherwise, <b>ExAllocateFromNPagedLookasideList</b> either calls the <i>Allocate</i> routine specified at list initialization or <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> to return an entry pointer.</p>
+Otherwise, <b>ExAllocateFromNPagedLookasideList</b> either calls the <i>Allocate</i> routine specified at list initialization or <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a> to return an entry pointer.</p>

 <p>The caller can then set up the returned entry with any caller-determined data.
 For example, a driver might use each such fixed-size entry to set up command blocks, like SCSI SRBs, to peripheral devices on a particular type of I/O bus.
-The caller should release each entry with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544601">ExFreeToNPagedLookasideList</a> when it is no longer in use.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>If the given lookaside list is not empty, <b>ExAllocateFromNPagedLookasideList</b> removes the first entry from the list and returns a pointer to this entry.
-Otherwise, <b>ExAllocateFromNPagedLookasideList</b> either calls the <i>Allocate</i> routine specified at list initialization or <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> to return an entry pointer.</p>

-<p>The caller can then set up the returned entry with any caller-determined data.
-For example, a driver might use each such fixed-size entry to set up command blocks, like SCSI SRBs, to peripheral devices on a particular type of I/O bus.
-The caller should release each entry with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544601">ExFreeToNPagedLookasideList</a> when it is no longer in use.</p>
+The caller should release each entry with <a href="..\wdm\nf-wdm-exfreetonpagedlookasidelist.md">ExFreeToNPagedLookasideList</a> when it is no longer in use.</p>

 <p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>